 1. Start on your Roku's home screen

-The process for removing Roku channels is identical, whether you have a Roku Express, a Roku Ultra or anything in-between.
+The process for removing Roku channels is identical, whether you have a Roku Streaming Stick 4K, a Roku Ultra or anything in-between.
 The process always begins on the Roku home screen.
 You need a remote control, an Internet connection and a less than a minute of your time.
 Assuming you have all three of these things, you can proceed.